Werner Karthaus (1901-1971): String quartet (1921). Fair copy of the full score in the composer's handwriting.

 The sound snippet below is a computer realisation of the two last movements of the string quartet, the Sarabande and the Giga.

 Aloys Kontarsky (*1931): String quartet in D (1948).
 Autograph manuscript.
-Only the first movement and the beginning of the second movement.
+The first movement and the beginning of the second movement.

 Aloys Kontarsky was born 14 May 1931 in Iserlohn (Germany).
 He began to play the piano from an early age and later studied under Else Schmitz-Gohr, Maurits Frank and Eduard Erdmann.
 Together with his brother Alfons he became one of the finest and most renowned piano duos of the world in the 1960s and 70s.
 In 1983 Aloys Kontarsky fell seriously ill and had to end his career as a concert pianist.